ibm-cloud-docs/vpc/fl-ts-cos-bucket.md

 {: troubleshoot}
 {: support}

-A flow log collector requires a {{site.data.keyword.cos_full_notm}} (COS) bucket to be created and accessible.
+A flow log collector requires a {{site.data.keyword.cos_full_notm}} bucket to be created and accessible.
 If you see the error log with message ID `is.flow-log-collector.00003E`, the bucket does not exist, or is no longer accessible.
-The flow log collector cannot publish data to the COS bucket.
+The flow log collector cannot publish data to the Cloud Object Storage bucket.
 {:shortdesc}

-Take action within the next 24 hours to correct this problem, or your data will be lost.
+To avoid lost data, create a Cloud Object Storage bucket within the next 24 hours to correct this problem.
 {: important}

-The flow log collector lost connection to a COS bucket:
+The flow log collector lost connection to a Cloud Object Storage bucket:
    `is.flow-log-collector.00003E: Cloud Object Storage bucket <BucketName> was not found` {: tsSymptoms}